October 12, 2024 revive a struggling zinnia

 Correcting Nutrient Deficiencies:

-- Apply a balanced, water-soluble fertilizer once every two weeks during the growing season.
+• Use a balanced fertilizer once every couple of weeks during the growing season.

-- Check your soil’s pH and adjust it if necessary.
-Zinnias prefer a slightly acidic to neutral pH (6.0-7.0).
+• Check your soil’s pH and if you have to alter it.
+Zinnias like the soil to be slightly acidic to neutral pH (6.0-7.0).

 Step 7: Deadheading and Pruning